neondatabase/website/content/docs/guides/koyeb.md

 ### Via the Koyeb control panel

-To deploy the example application using the control panel, follow these steps:
+To deploy the example application from the Koyeb [control panel](https://app.koyeb.com/), follow these steps:

-1. Create a new Koyeb App
+1. Select **Create App**.
+1. Select GitHub as the deployment method.
+1. Enter `https://github.com/koyeb/example-express-prisma` in the **Public GitHub repository** field.
-1. Set `github.com/koyeb/example-express-prisma` as the GitHub repository to deploy and keep the default branch main
+1. Keep `example-express-prisma` as the name and `main` as the branch.
+1. In **Build and deployment settings**, toggle **Override** and add the following **Build command**: `npm run postgres:init`
+1. Select the region closest to your Neon project.
-1. Add a DATABASE_URL environment variable to indicate the application how to connect to the Postgres database.
-Give the environment variable a name, DATABASE_URL and enter the connection string from earlier as the value
+1. Under **Advanced** > **Environment variables**, add a `DATABASE_URL` environment variable to enable the application connect to your Neon Postgres database.
+Enter the Neon connection string that you used previously.
-1. Name your service, for instance express-neon
+1. Enter a name for your app.
+For example, `express-neon`
-1. Click the Deploy button
+1. Click the **Deploy** button.

 Koyeb is now building the application.
-Once the build has finished, you will be able to access your application running on Koyeb by clicking the URL ending with .koyeb.app.
+Once the build has finished, you will be able to access your application running on Koyeb by clicking the URL ending with `.koyeb.app`.

 The example application exposes a /planets endpoint that you can use to list planets from the database we prepared earlier.
 Once your deployment is live, you should see the following results when navigating to `https://<YOUR_APP_URL>.koyeb.app/planets`: